david44868/hello-world/README.md

 # hello-world
 My first repository
-## My name is David and this is my "first project" made directly on github
+## My name is David and this is my "first repository" made on github
+## I like playing 🎹 and watching 📺